The Undateables

-The Undateables was a British reality television series that follows a range of people on dates who have long term conditions, including: disabilities, developmental disorders, neurodevelopmental conditions, and learning difficulties.
+The Undateables is a British reality television series that follows a range of people on dates who have long term conditions, including: disabilities, developmental disorders, neurodevelopmental conditions, and learning difficulties.
 The series worked in conjunction with the dating agency, Flame Introductions, and was broadcast on Channel 4.
-53 main episodes aired since the documentary first aired on 3 April 2012, split into eleven separate series.
+Fifty-three main episodes aired since the documentary first aired on 3 April 2012, split into 11 separate series.
 The documentary has been narrated by Sally Phillips throughout.